faildeny/FednnUNet/readme.md

 bash ./install.sh
 ```

-If you see: `Installation complete.
-You can now use fednnUNet.` then the installation was completed succesfully.
+✅ If you see:
+`Installation complete.
+You can now use fednnUNet.`
+then installation was successful.

 ## Training

-#### Distributed node setup
+### 🌍 Distributed Node Setup

 Start server